Georgia at a Crossroads

 For purposes of CCR rule compliance, there is an unlined ash pond of approximately 6.1 acres located near Lake Blackshear and the Flint River, which was constructed in the mid-1970s.
 The Commission monitors groundwater around the ash pond with four wells, one upgradient and three downgradient.
 The groundwater in these wells does not appear to be unsafe, but as described in more detail below, it does appear to be affected by the ash pond.

-Detection monitoring results should show SSIs for multiple constituents, including boron, chloride, and sulfate.
+Detection monitoring results show SSIs for multiple constituents, including boron, chloride, and sulfate.
 It does therefore appear that the ash pond is leaking into the groundwater.
 Although the site should be in assessment monitoring, the Crisp County Power Commission has not posted an assessment monitoring notice.
 Failure to conduct assessment monitoring, when triggered by a SSI, is a violation of the federal CCR rule.

 CCPC intends to close its ash pond by removing the ash and disposing of it off-site.22 The removal of the coal ash from the unlined impoundment will likely to prevent long-term contamination of the site.

 Georgia Power’s Plant Hammond is a coal-fired power plant located on 1,100 acres in Floyd County, approximately 10 miles west of Rome.
 The plant began operating in 1954, and its four units can produce 843 MW of electricity.